Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

    :target: ../../_images/Kits/server_room_monitoring_update_orig.jpg

 As next step click through the tabs of the Brick Viewer to see if everything is working correctly.
-Next you should configure the Ethernet Extension.
-In our further examples we configure the hostname to "ServerMonitoring".
+Next you should configure the Ethernet Master Extension.
+In our further examples we configure the hostname to "ServerMonitoring" and use DHCP.
 To do that click on the Master Brick tab and configure it to your needs.
 More information about the configuration of the Ethernet Extension can be found :ref:`here <ethernet_configuration>`.